The thyroid gland, superfood and how diet can affect it

 - more recovery

-She describes it as a journey where several puzzle pieces together have made a difference.
-Her experience is personal and should not be seen as a guarantee of how someone else will feel.
+She describes it as a journey where several pieces together made a difference.
+Her experience is personal and should not be seen as a guarantee of how anyone else will feel.

 Common signs of thyroid problems